hmrc/agent-mapping/README.md

 ## API

-### create mapping between ARN and an identifier (or identifiers)
+### create mapping between ARN and available identifiers

-    PUT  /mappings/:utr/:arn/:identifiers
+    PUT  /mappings/:utr/:arn

 path parameters:

     :utr - SA UTR to validate ARN
     :arn - AgentReferenceNumber
-    :identifiers - one or more identifiers in KEY~VALUE format, separated by ~ supported identifier keys:
-                   - `IRAgentReference` from IR-SA-AGENT enrolment
-                   - `VATRegNo` from HMCE-VATDEC-ORG enrolment

 examples:

-    PUT /agent-mapping/mappings/2000000000/AARN0000002/IRAgentReference~A1111A
-    PUT /agent-mapping/mappings/2000000000/AARN0000002/VATRegNo~101747696
-    PUT /agent-mapping/mappings/2000000000/AARN0000002/IRAgentReference~A1111A~VATRegNo~101747696
+    PUT /agent-mapping/mappings/2000000000/AARN0000002

 responses:

     201 CREATED
-    401 UNAUTHORIZED    if user is not authenticated (missing bearer token or no active session) 403 FORBIDDEN       if provided identifiers key an/or values do not match user's enrolments 409 CONFLICT        if all provided identifiers has been already mapped
+    401 UNAUTHORIZED    if user is not authenticated (missing bearer token or no active session) 403 FORBIDDEN       if provided ARN and UTR doesn't match Business Parter Record from ETMP 409 CONFLICT        if all available identifiers has been already mapped

 ### find SA mappings for the given ARN